My Collecting "philosophy" and the "universe" of what I focus on.

 The Japanese 22 Year Magazine Rifle

-A special thanks to Doss White, Dr. Stanley Zielinski, and Chip Goddard for their information!
+A special thanks to Doss White, Dr. Stanley Zielinski, and Chip Goddard for their help and information!

 Page built: January 27, 1999